Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 Core Concept: Marginal Pricing

-Here's something many miss: Markets price based on marginal supply-demand balance, not absolute supply volume.
+Here's something critical: Markets price based on marginal supply-demand balance, not absolute supply volume.

 Think of an Apple Market